 - Cold Flames: Nepol's species use these for fire, using them to cool their bodies in the same way that humans warm theirs.

 - Cut Short: The series ended on Gorm vowing revenge on Nick Bluetooth and revealing that his father was alive all along.

 - Engineered Public Confession: Gorm gets the receiving end of one after he gloats to Nick that he created a computer virus that destroyed Dreejal-Vin's maps to the Outer Dimension.

 - Five-Man Band:

-- Involuntary Shapeshifting: Nick's special ability allows him to exchange his limbs with other beings, an ability which works properly a very small percentage of the time.
+- Involuntary Shapeshifting: Nick's special ability allows him to transform his limbs into those of other beings, an ability which works properly a very small percentage of the time.

-- Merchandise-Driven: The show is mostly remembered for the infamous series of LEGO figures made to promote it, and was helped by McDonald's Happy Meal toys and and video game tie-in for the PC, Game Boy Advance and a flash game on the Fox Kids website.
-Certainly could give the impression that the show was running on toy promotion, and considering the factor of the toyline's disasterous reception, might not be inconceivable.
+- Merchandise-Driven: The show is mostly remembered for the infamous series of LEGO figures made to promote it, and was helped by McDonald's Happy Meal toys and video game tie-ins for the PC, Game Boy Advance and a flash game on the Fox Kids website.
+Certainly could give the impression that the show was running on toy promotion, and considering the factor of the toy line's disastrous reception, might not be inconceivable.

-- Multiversal Conqueror: Gorm, conquerer of a thousand realms.
+- Multiversal Conqueror: Gorm, conqueror of a thousand realms.

 - Reality Warping Is Not a Toy: One of the episodes deal with Nick Bluetooth getting a hold of Gorm's power suit.